winkty-official/winkty-ui/src/instructions/instruction.md

 # Project Overview

-NexusIX is an enterprise-grade component library built on modern web technologies, combining the power of framer-motion 12+ + Popmotion with shadcn/ui with Next.js 15's advanced capabilities.
+winktyIX is an enterprise-grade component library built on modern web technologies, combining the power of framer-motion 12+ + Popmotion with shadcn/ui with Next.js 15's advanced capabilities.
 Designed for developers who demand both aesthetic polish and technical excellence, this library provides:

 Production-Ready Components: 150+ accessible UI elements built with Radix UI primitives